 N. Space Conditioning (SC) Systems – Heating/Cooling

-Requirements of the standards apply to a heating and cooling system alteration based on the type of alteration and the system type (Section 150.2(b)1).
+Requirements of the Standards apply to a heating and cooling system alteration based on the type of alteration and the system type (Section 150.2(b)1).
 A completely new system will meet all mandatory and prescriptive requirements, which vary by climate zone (based on Section 150.2(b)1C).

-NOTE: Computer performance compliance can be used to trade-off any requirements that are not mandatory.

 When parts of a system are replaced, it may trigger some of the same requirements that apply to new systems and duct alterations.
 A Certificate of Compliance for Alterations to Space Conditioning Systems (CF1R-ALT-02) is required for each dwelling unit with a space conditioning system alteration.